datacarpentry/datacarpentry.github.io/README.md

 ## Data Carpentry Website

+Data Carpentry is a lesson program of The Carpentries that develops and provides data skills training to researchers.

 This is the repository for the Data Carpentry website: <https://datacarpentry.org>.

 The website template and theme is from [»Feeling Responsive«](https://github.com/Phlow/feeling-responsive), a flexible theme for Jekyll built on Foundation framework.